Cornwall Terrace: History

+design by Decimus Burton and Sir John Nash.
+After the Second World War, the terrace was refurbished.
+It became a Grade I listed building on 9 January 1970.

 In January 1975, hippie groups moved in and squatted the entire terrace.
 The Divine Light Mission opened up a health food store.
 Later in 1975, after the squatters were evicted, the terrace became the headquarters of British Land, a large property development company.

 In the 2000s, much of the terrace was refurbished by Oakmayne Developers, who turned 18 of the houses into 8 luxury residences.
 The refurbishment of eight mansions was overseen by English Heritage and the Crown Estate.
 Each home was given the name of a notable person connected to the terrace.

 Architecture

 Architectural features give the building a regal appearance.
 The ground storey is rusticated, while the principal storeys are of the Corinthian order.
 The terrace block originally consisted of 19 houses, with Nos.
 20 and 21 constructed later from the south pavilion.
 The original design contained three main storeys, an attic storey, pavilions, mansards, and basements, as well as shallow porches, square headed doorways, shallow architraves, first floor cornices, balustraded parapets, wings with Venetian-style windows, cast iron balconies, and spearhead area railings.
 There are fluted shafts, well proportioned capitals, and an entablature, No. 1 was adorned with a caryatid-bow.